Voss-Bascom Professor of Law

 Marital Property, Estate Planning, and Probate

-Guide to Marital Property Classification in Wisconsin, Second Edition.
+Guide to Marital Property Classification in Wisconsin, Third Edition.
 State Bar of Wisconsin (Roberson, Erlanger, and Langer).

 Wisconsin's New Probate Code: A Handbook for Practitioners.
 University of Wisconsin Law School - Continuing Legal Education for Wisconsin.